Kym Illman

 Kym Illman is an Australian motorsport photographer, entrepreneur and YouTuber.
-He became known in Australia during the 1990s for setting up Messages on Hold, which became successful through high-profile ambush marketing.
+He became known in Australia during the 1990s for establishing Messages on Hold, a phone audio marketing company, which became successful through its high-profile ambush marketing.
 During the mid-2010s he became a Formula One photographer and content creator.
+His YouTube channel alone has more than 540,000 subscribers.

 Early life and career

 Illman was born in Adelaide, South Australia.
 His father had played cricket for South Australia and ran a small business.
 He worked a variety of jobs as a young man, including working in a bank, as a radio announcer in Darwin and as an audio engineer for Sky Television and Channel 9 in Perth.

 Business career

 Messages on Hold

 After being made redundant in 1988, Illman founded Messages On Hold, an audio advertising company.
-Illman became known for ambush marketing Messages on Hold at sporting events, most notably at Australian Football League (AFL) matches and at the 2000 Summer Olympics.
+Illman became well known for his ambush marketing style, promoting Messages on Hold at sporting events, most notably at Australian Football League (AFL) matches and at the 2000 Summer Olympics.
+He also had a close working relationship with Australian Cricketer, Shane Warne.
 Currently Messages On Hold has offices in Australia and Singapore, and is one of the largest audio marketing companies in the Asia-Pacific area.